gildor/kotlin-android-sample/README.md

 # Android app with Kotlin + kapt2 and Data Bindings build error

-This is simple app that use Kotlin 1.0.4-eap-100 with kapt2 and DataBindings
+This is simple app that use Kotlin 1.0.4-eap-114 with kapt2 and DataBindings

-To reproduce just try to build:
+To reproduce build error just try to build:

 ```
 ./gradlew assembleDebug